 Step #3.
 Get a Hosting Package.

 Every domain name needs a host where the domain is run from.
 Basically, a host is a server or other computer that can be accessed from the Internet.

-You need one for your website (but don’t worry, you don’t actually need to buy one of those god awful contraptions).
+You need one for your website!
 There are lots of hosting companies out there that own hundreds/thousands of those things where you can run your website from.

 Again, this can quickly get overly complex, but the best hosting company we have used and what most bloggers recommend is Bluehost.

 When starting out, getting a domain name from the same place where you host makes everything 10,000x simpler.

 And again, the domain name is FREE if you sign up for 12 months with Bluehost.

 So let’s get that domain and hosting set up!

 What’s a step-by-step process without an actual demonstration?
 Here we are going to walk you through every step we took to register the domain name: paleoeatz.com